RustyRoboticsBV/Rusty.Serialization/TypeTable.md

 |Transform3D|list|
 |Projection|list|

-The following resource types are serialized using their resource paths:
+*The following resource types are serialized using only their resource path.*
 |Resource|
 |-|
 |Godot.PackedScene|